The responsive function

 tag in order to allow thetextAccessible

-option to work - and the CSS properties are actually added to that.
+properties are actually added to that.
 When thetextAccessible

-option is not being used then these CSS properties are added directly to the canvas tag. -
+option is not being used then thesecss

 parentCss

-It's common for people to put the canvas or SVG<div>
+It's common for people to put thecanvas

-wrapper tag inside another<div>
+wrapper tag inside anotherdiv

-and apply CSS to that as well as or instead of the chart container.
-This option allows you to apply CSS properties to that tag. -
+to that as well as or instead of the chart container.
+This option allows you to applycss

 callback